ibm-cloud-docs/sdk-handbook/languages/java/java.md

 For services that support both a traditional Java SDK and an Android SDK, the Java SDK SHOULD be designed to be Android compatible, to minimize duplication of code.

-You should follow a coding style based on the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+You should follow a coding style based on the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html){: external}.

 You should use the standard [development tools](/docs/sdk-handbook?topic=sdk-handbook-devtools) for Java to check style and code coverage.